 - How to determine whether you're a dealer or an investor.

 - How to account for property taxes and other ongoing expenses.

 - Some cool ideas and tricks you can use to utilize some tax advantages.

-- How to find people on Upwork, give them the training program, and have them do the work for you (so you can simply double-check their work).
-Note: If you go this route, you'll want to take special care to make sure you're finding competent people – which is NOT always a guarantee on Upwork, or in the field of accounting… so be careful.
+- How to find people on Upwork, give them the training program, and have them do the work for you (so you can double-check their work).
+Note: If you go this route, you'll want to take special care to ensure you're finding competent people – which is NOT always a guarantee on Upwork or in the accounting field… so be careful.

 In terms of the course format, the material is broken into 14 modules/videos – each one about 15 – 35 minutes in length.

 From what I could tell, it looked like most of the videos were originally recorded as a live webinar and then repurposed as a course.